US presses Israel on civilian deaths, move to ‘lower intensity’ war in Gaza

 “Jake also discussed the next phase of Israel’s military campaign.
 And he asked hard questions, as we have been doing, about what all that could look like.”

-Sullivan’s visit to Israel, which continues on Friday with meetings with top Israeli officials including President Isaac Herzog, comes amid signs of growing divisions between Biden and Netanyahu over the death toll in Gaza and timeframe for ending the war.
+Sullivan’s visit to Israel, which continues on Friday with meetings with top Israeli officials including President Isaac Herzog, comes amid signs of growing divisions between Biden and Netanyahu over the death toll in Gaza and the timeframe for ending the war.

 On Tuesday, Biden delivered his strongest rebuke of Netanyahu’s handling of the conflict yet, warning that Israel’s “indiscriminate bombing” is costing it international support.